 Job seeker: I have a pen that can give you both.
 It looks good and writes great.
 It’s a ballpoint pen with dazzling crystal flatbacks and a delicate star charm with a chaton crystal at its center.
 It has a sleek design and is also debossed with a wordmark.
 That way, it's easy to remember what they looked like or felt like when you used them.
 It writes beautifully, feels smooth with no dragging or scratchiness, and has the right amount of flex.
 On top of that, it weighs next to nothing.
 There is no need to test the ink on a scrap of paper before writing.
 You should try it (hands the pen over to the interviewer).
 You can keep it for a week.
 If you don't like it, you can give it back.
 No obligations.
 Or you can buy it and get your money back if it doesn't meet your expectations.

 Interviewer: That sounds like a good deal I can use.

 Basically, the right answer to “sell me this pen” involves these four processes:

 - How you round up the information you need

 - How you deliver the information back to your prospect based on his specific needs

 - And finally, how you close the deal

+If you carefully go through these four factors, you have what it takes to be a successful salesperson.
 We cannot ensure all your conversations with your prospects will go the same way.
 But, if you customize your approach according to each client, you’ll surely ace the game.